 Free pickup and return, full refund | Free pickup and return, full refund | Free pickup and return, full refund |

 When comparing Endy vs Casper vs Douglas, all three mattresses offer doorstep delivery across most of Canada.
 Endy and Douglas ship via FedEx, while Casper uses UPS.
 Additional fees may apply for remote locations.
-It’s also worth noting that Casper doesn’t currently ship mattresses to the Canadian Territories.
+It’s also worth noting that Casper only currently ships mattresses to select cities in the Canadian Territories.

 Douglas ships from Ontario or Alberta with a shipping time of 2–10 business days.
-Endy ships from Ontario or Alberta in 1–10 business days.
-It’s unclear from where Casper ships its mattresses, but Casper also sells through select retail locations in Canada, with shipping estimates of 5–15 business days.
+Endy ships from Ontario or Alberta in 1–7 business days.
+It’s unclear from where Casper ships its mattresses, but their mattresses are made and sold in Canada, with shipping estimates of 5–15 business days.

 All three companies ship their mattresses in cardboard boxes, protected by two layers of heavy-duty plastic.
 Once unrolled, the mattresses fully expand within a few minutes.
 All three mattresses are sleep-ready on delivery day.